joelmoran101/load-json-data/README.md

 The ReactExpress backend (json-express-api) and the second backend api, fastAPI are both deployed on Render.

-- ** ReactExpress json-express-api
+- ** ReactExpress json-express-api (The following link below may have to be clicked to re-activate on Render deployment) https://json-express-api.onrender.com/
-    https://json-express-api.onrender.com/

-- ** The second fastAPI-backend (Python)
+- ** The second fastAPI-backend (Python) (The following link below may have to be clicked to re-activate on Render deployment) https://fastapi-plotly-backend.onrender.com/

-    https://fastapi-plotly-backend.onrender.com/
+- ** A third party API (from Nataly) has been included VITE_SUPABASE_URL=https://your-project.supabase.co + the API secret key.

 - ** My MongoDB Atlas has to be running and allows access to the IP whitelist, 0.0.0.0/0, to able to test the deployment links above.
 And cluster(0) has to be connected.
+The Supabase API has been set in the .env files so it should connect automatically to the frontend app.

 ![MongoDB Atlas Cluster(0)](./public/images/screenshots/MongoDB-Atlas-Cluster.png)